 5.3 Instructional Productivity:

 The KAD Dean and Department Chair analyze enrollment reports, EMS data, and communicate with faculty to help ensure productive class offerings.
-We have increased instructional productivity despite recent repeatability changes.
+With the reduction of class offerings we are projected to raise our productivity back to 18+.